 *To relate to the reader, make sure that a child can relate to your setting.
 If you're writing about a different country use familiar things that all children can relate to (sleeping with a stuffed animal).

 *Setting can be the entire story--emphasize the emotional feel of the place.
 Remember that sometimes emotional reaction is based on past or present experiences.
-A child who has never seen the beach before will respond differently from one who has--it depends on where your character is at that moment
+A child who has never seen the beach before will respond differently from one who has--it depends on where your character is at that moment.

 4. Foreshadowing: Sara does this after she's written a draft.
 She goes back and slides hints back into the story.
 Sara loves it when the end of the book shakes hands with the beginning.
 The beginning of the book is a promise, and the rest of the book delivers.